 A frequently asked question in the technology industry is whether one should favor appliance based solutions (hardware or virtual) or software-based solutions (which need to be installed and configured); a valid question as products in the same category often take these two different approaches.
 While the cost, performance, maintenance and support for these approaches are similar, the differences in security are often a source of concern.

 Anything running on a host can be considered a potential security risk.
 If a component is not actually required then it is safer not to install it.
-Vulnerabilities in the many tools and utilities installed and running in a default installation of an OS are known and exploited.
+Vulnerabilities in the many tools and utilities installed and running in a default installation of an operating system are known and exploited.
 The appliance approach provides a tightly controlled system in which only the essential tools and utilities are installed.
-These tools and utilities, including the Red Hat Enterprise Linux (RHEL) 6 OS, are hardened to allow only authorized access and ensure the integrity of the system.
+These tools and utilities, including the Red Hat Enterprise Linux 6 operating system, are hardened to allow only authorized access and ensure the integrity of the system.
 See Appliance hardening for more information.

 Do not download and apply Red Hat OS patches

-It is most important that OS patches released by Red Hat are not downloaded and applied to the appliance; this might result in reduced rather than enhanced security.
-For example, a patch might reinitialize a service, modify security configurations, or change kernel parameters, all of which can cause unexpected behavior.
+It is most important that OS patches released by Red Hat are not downloaded and applied to the appliance; this may result in reduced rather than enhanced security.
+For example, a patch may reinitialize a service, modify security configurations, or change kernel parameters, all of which may cause unexpected behavior.

 Red Hat does not increment the base version of any of the packages until the whole release is incremented.
 Instead they continuously apply security patches.
 This means simpler security scanners can report false positives as they only look at the base version of the packages.